ehrenjn/RadIO-Bootloader/README.md

-An ATmega328p / ATmega328pb bootloader for @danielj-n's [RadIO project](https://github.com/danielj-n/RadIO/)
+An ATmega328p / ATmega328pb bootloader for @danielj-n's [RadIO project](https://github.com/danielj-n/RadIO/) that allows you to program RadIO over a USB connection

+#### Features:

+- Only 512 bytes
+	- Leaves room for as much application code as possible
+- Built in error detection
+	- Detects data overrun and USART frame errors
+	- Detects when it is trying to overwrite its own code
+	- Verifies uploaded program using a checksum
+- Fast
+	- Main bottleneck is serial baud which, in theory, can be pushed much higher than other ATmega bootloaders

-## Overview
+## Usage

 ### First time setup